Everything You Need to Know About Help to Buy7 April 2017

 After seven years, the rate of interest will increase from 1.75% to 1.75% + RPI + 1%, where RPI is inflation based on the Retail Prices Index.

 If you would like to make your dream new home in North Devon a reality, be sure to register your interest in our upcoming Mazzard View development in Landkey.
-For more information on Help To Buy, click here or visit the Gov.uk site.
+You can read more information about Help To Buy in Devon or visit the Gov.uk site.